sidhomj/DeepTCR/README.md

 we suggest training these algorithms on GPU's (requiring CUDA, cuDNN, and tensorflow-GPU).

-DeepTCR now has the added functionality of being able to analyze paired alpha/beta chain inputs as well as also being able to take in v/d/j gene usage if available.
+DeepTCR now has the added functionality of being able to analyze paired alpha/beta chain inputs as well as also being able to take in v/d/j gene usage and the contextual HLA information the TCR-Sequences were seen in (i.e. HLA alleles for a repertoire from a given human sample).
 For detailed instructions on how to upload this type of data, refer to the documentation for loading data into DeepTCR.

 For questions or help, email: jsidhom1@jhmi.edu